cwbit/hitchhikers-apache/htaccess.md

     # Javascript
     ExpiresByType application/javascript "access plus 1 month"
 </IfModule>
 ```

 The code above should be pasted into your `.htaccess` file in your webroot.

-Note the long file cache times.
-The strategy we find works best in all cases is to ***CHANGE THE ASSET FILENAME*** when you want to invalidate the cached object.
+***WHY?*** Note the long file cache times.
+The strategy we find works best in all cases is to `CHANGE THE ASSET FILENAME` when you want to invalidate the cached object.

 * Any time an asset has the same name, it should be safe to use the existing copy.
 * If the asset has a new name, it should be safe to assume something has been changed, and your browser will automatically re-download and re-cache the new object.